Anonymous-Submission-ID/Anonymous-Submission/README.md

 Active pattern mining is necessary only for training and there is no need to do this if only with respective to inference with released model.

-When trying to separate active patterns along with non-active ones from videos, please refer to
+When trying to separate active patterns along with non-active ones from videos, please refer to [details](https://github.com/Anonymous-Submission-ID/Anonymous-Submission/tree/main/separating_active_patterns/).

+After all active patters and non-active patterns are mined, these images are convertted to tfrecords for training.

 ```
 Give the example